Microchip-MPLAB-Harmony/aws_cloud/readme.md

 This solution is available in SAMD5x/E5x platform only.

-#AmazonDeviceTester component
+## AmazonDeviceTester component

 Amazon DeviceTester component is used to configure and generate code for qualification testing.
 It adds required dependencies for testing the Amazon FreeRTOS solution using Amazon IDT (refer: https://docs.aws.amazon.com/freertos/latest/userguide/device-tester-for-freertos-ug.html).

 ![Things Screen](doc/images/H3_Component_3.png)

 Important Licensing Information:
-For Amazon-FreeRTOS License, please refer to the license file under the [amazon-freertos](https://github.com/MicrochipTech/amazon-freertos/tree/mchpdev) folder.
+For FreeRTOS License, please refer to the license file in the [FreeRTOS](https://github.com/MicrochipTech/amazon-freertos/tree/mchpdev) repository.